 - 1. Measure: MGP captures the median growth of all students' progress in the Partnership for Assessment of Readiness for College and Careers (PARCC) consortium by comparing changes in students' PARCC scores to changes made by other students with similar score histories on the PARCC in the previous year.
-Calculating MGP is a three-step process: - (1) A student growth percentile (SGP) is calculated for each student, which shows how that student performed in this year's assessment compared with all students taking the PARCC who had similar performance in the previous year's assessment.
+Calculating MGP is a threestep process: - (1) A student growth percentile (SGP) is calculated for each student, which shows how that student performed in this year's assessment compared with all students taking the PARCC who had similar performance in the previous year's assessment.
 For example, if 20 students had a scale score of 700 in last year's PARCC test, a student who did better than 15 of those students in this year's test would have an SGP of 75, since that student did better than 75% of the students with a similar score on last year's assessment.
-Scores from all students taking the PARCC assessment are used to determine an academic peer group and to calculate SGPs.
+Scores from all students taking the PARCC assessment are used to determine an academic peer group and to calculate SGPs. - (2) All of the students' SGP scores for a school are arrayed from high to low and the midpoint, or median, of these scores becomes the school's median growth percentile, or MGP; the higher the score, the more students are improving compared with students attending public schools in the PARCC consortium of states. - (3) DC PCSB calculates a two-year weighted average (by n-size) by averaging the school's MGP values from two consecutive years.
+The twoyear weighted average is used to mitigate fluctuations in scores year to year.
+If a school has only one year of MGP data (e.g. it is a new school offering grade 10 for the first time), only one year of MGP data is used. - 2.
+Floor and Target: The floor for MGP is 30, and the target is 65.
+MGP is centered at 50.